Kiichi Hōgen

-Kiichi Hōgen (jp. 鬼一法眼) is a legendary Japanese monk and warrior from the 1100s who appeared in "Gikeiki" (a military epic about the life of Minamoto no Yoshitsune) written in the early Muromachi period.
-Hōgen is a honorific title for a monk, not a name, with Kiichi Hōgen literally meaning "Priest the First Demon".
+Kiichi Hōgen (jp. 鬼一法眼) is a legendary Japanese monk and warrior from the 1100s who appeared in "Gikeiki", a military epic about the life of Minamoto no Yoshitsune, written in the early Muromachi period.
+Hōgen is a honorific title for a monk, not a name, with Kiichi Hōgen literally meaning "First Demon Priest".

 He was an onmyoji who resided at Ichijo-dori Horikawa-dori in Heian-kyō (Kyoto), and was an authority on the magical art of warfare called Rikuto-heiho.
-It is believed that he excelled both in academics and military art.
-He is well-known for the legend that Yoshitsune stole his family heirloom military book Rikuto in collaboration with his daughter, Mizuru-hime.
-Due to his legendary status, he is sometimes identified with Kurama Tengu, also a sage (a tengu instead of a human) of Mount Kurama credited in some versions with teaching young Minamoto-no-Yoshitsune swordsmanship, tactics, and magic.
+It is believed that he excelled both in academics and military arts.
+A well-known legend has it that Yoshitsune stole Kiichi's family heirloom military book Rikuto in collaboration with Kiichi's daughter, Minazuru-hime.
+Due to his legendary status, he is sometimes identified with Kurama Tengu, also a sage (a tengu instead of a human) of Mount Kurama credited in some versions with teaching the young Minamoto no Yoshitsune swordsmanship, tactics, and magic.

 He is revered as the founder of Kyōhachi-ryū (eight styles considered the inspiration to all swordsmanship in West Japan, and the combat techniques Kiichi taught his eight best disciples, including Minamoto-no-Yoshitsune) school of swordplay and as the deity of swordplay.
 His teachings, often taken from Rikuto (such as the quote If it comes meet it, if it leaves, send it on its way, if it opposes then unify it.
 5 and 5 are 10, 1 and 9 are 10, 2 and 8 are 10.
 The large suppresses all, the small enters the microscopic.
 The power of life and death) continued to influence further martial arts, eg. with Hōgen being credited by Morihei Ueshiba, founder of aikido.